Healthy Homes Assessment Manor Park

 Draught Stopping Manor Park

-Draughts may lead to low temperatures inside households.
-A draughty house is more expensive to heat, which completed jobs in wasting energy and increased bills.
+Draughts can lead to low temperatures inside homes.
+A cold house costs more to heat, resulting in wasted energy and incurring higher costs.

-You don’t need to cover up holes or gaps in the construction.
-For example, tiny gaps around windows and doors could be required to allow for the movement of the structure as the household heats and cools, in order to let them be shut and opened, rather instead of being stuck.
-We will test all doors and windows as part of our Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes which are part of the building.
+For example, tiny gaps around doors and windows could be required to allow for movement of the structure as the household gets warmer and cooler, so that they can still be opened and closed rather than sticking.
+We will test every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections